Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 Using \eqref{eq:variationSpinConnectionTetrad} we can relate the quantities in \eqref{eq:variationActionTetradSpinConnection} and \eqref{eq:variationActionTetrad} and find

+One can recognize the first line as the Belinfante-Rosenfeld form of the energy-momentum tensor with the first term $\mathscr{T}^{\mu\nu}(x)$ being the canonical energy-momentum tensor and $T^{\mu\nu}(x)$ its symmetric relative.
+The second and third line give additional terms proportional to contorsion.

+Note that the expression in square brackets in the first line of \eqref{eq:EnergyMomentumBelinfanteRosenfeld} is anti-symmetric in $\rho$ and $\mu$.
+This implies for vanishing contorsion,

+We have replaced in \eqref{eq:covariantConservationCanonicalEM} the commutator of covariant derivatives in terms of the standard Riemann tensor.
+The latter vanishes of course in flat space, so that both the symmetric and the canonical energy-momentum tensors are conserved there.
+However, more generally, the canonical energy-momentum tensor is conserved only up to a curvature term (and a term involving the distortion tensor if the latter is non-vanishing, see eq.\ \eqref{eq:covariantConservationWithDistortionTensor}).

-One can recognize this as the Belinfante-Rosenfeld form of the energy-momentum tensor with the first term $\mathscr{T}^{\mu\nu}(x)$ being the canonical energy-momentum tensor and $T^{\mu\nu}(x)$ its symmetric relative.
-Note that the expression in square brackets in \eqref{eq:EnergyMomentumBelinfanteRosenfeld} is anti-symmetric in $\rho$ and $\mu$.
-This implies $\nabla_\mu T^{\mu\nu}(x) = \nabla_\mu \mathscr{T}^{\mu\nu}(x) $, so that both tensors are conserved.
-(This conservation law can be directly obtained from general coordinate transformations as usual.)
-In other words, canonical energy-momentum tensor follows from a variation of the action with respect to the tetrad at fixed spin connection, while the symmetric energy-momentum tensor follows from a related variation but at contorsion kept fixed.
-One also finds for the two versions of the dilatation currents defined by \eqref{eq:variationActionTetradSpinConnection} and \eqref{eq:variationActionTetrad} the relation
+In summary, the canonical energy-momentum tensor follows from a variation of the action with respect to the tetrad at fixed spin connection, while the symmetric energy-momentum tensor follows from a related variation but at contorsion kept fixed.

 By construction the action is invariant under local Lorentz transformations.
 We consider now such a transformation in infinitesimal form.
-The matter fields are still assumed to be stationary, $\delta\Gamma / \delta \phi=0$, so that it suffices to consider the variations of the tetrad and spin connection.
+The matter fields are still assumed to be stationary, $\delta\Gamma / \delta \phi=0$, so that it suffices to consider the variations of the tetrad and spin connection,

-We first consider a variation where only the tetrad is being varied, and the spin connection is taken as dependent according to eq.\ \eqref{eq:spinConnectionInTermsOfTetrad01} at vanishing contorsion.
-One finds